Open every day of the year

 At Denver Zoo our goal is to operate in the most environmentally, socially and economically friendly manner possible.
 Through the prevention of pollution, continuous improvement of our operations to ensure sustainability and meeting or exceeding all environmental regulations, Denver Zoo is taking positive action to secure a healthy planet for both animals and humans.

 Sometimes it takes hard work to use less energy.
-At Denver Zoo, we’ve enacted frequent energy audits, modified exhibits and built an innovative waste to energy system with the goal of reducing our energy consumption by 30% by the year 2020.
+At Denver Zoo, we’ve enacted frequent energy audits, modified exhibits, buildings, the parking garage, and even our behaviors with the goal of reducing our energy consumption by 30% by the year 2020.

-Working on reducing our energy usage, by maximizing energy efficiency and increasing use of renewable energy sources on site, we also will decrease the Zoo's impact on climate change by reducing greenhouse gas emissions associated with energy generation.
+Working on reducing our energy usage by maximizing efficiency, we also will decrease the Zoo’s impact on climate change by reducing greenhouse gas emissions associated with energy generation.

 The water we save at Denver Zoo is more than a drop in the bucket.
 Through improvements and innovations in our water filtration systems, maximizing the use of reuse water and utilizing water-wise landscaping, we’ve saved on average 214 million gallons annually compared to levels used in 1999.